 Unlike other cleaners MonoClean is perfectly safe.

 The primary component of MonoClean is monolaurin.
-There is no limit to the amount you can safely ingest.
+There is no limit to the amount of monolaurin you can safely ingest.
 Even when you eat it there's no affect on the "good" bacteria in your digestive system.
 It's a natural compound that is fully biodegradable.
 It won't harm the environment.

 Unlike other cleaners MonoClean leaves a film that protects for days or even months.
 If you clean the counter top with other cleaners a sneeze five minutes later will contaminate your clean surface.
 MonoClean keeps working.